ralna/GALAHAD/doc/Julia/rst-dir/gls_functions.rst

 	*
 		- control

-		- is a struct containing control information (see :ref:`gls_control <doxid-structgls__control>`)
+		- is a structure containing control information (see :ref:`gls_control <doxid-structgls__control>`)

 	*
 		- status

 		-
-		  is a scalar variable of type int, that gives the exit status from the package.
+		  is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

 		  * 0. The values were recorded succesfully